Anxiety is a bitch. Floating can help.

 The thing about anxiety is you can worry about the past or you can worry about the uncertainty of the future, but it’s harder to worry about the right now.
-The more you become aware of, and live in the present the harder it is to be anxious about anything.
+The more you become aware of, and live in the present the harder it is to be anxious about it.
 This is why mindfulness practices are so effective and valuable to those battling anxiety disorders, and it turns out floating might be the answer for many sufferers.
-Floating is an effective, clinically proven treatment for anxiety with almost zero side effects.
+Floating has shown positive results in every study on anxiety to date.

 Depression and anxiety are the leading cause of disability worldwide.
 Of those who are receiving treatment for their anxiety, meta analysis suggests that only about ½ of the patients are actually getting better with these treatments.